-FERS participation was at an all-time high of 92.6% by the end of 2017.
+FERS participation rate continues to increase, reaching a new all-time high of 93.3% by the end of 2018.
 Figure 1 illustrates the steady improvement in the participation rate since the implementation of automatic enrollment for new hires in 2010.
 Automatic enrollment provides that new employees automatically have 3% of their salary deferred into the TSP unless the employee makes an active election not to participate in the Plan.
 Until September 2015, contributions for automatically enrolled participants were defaulted into the Government Securities Investment (G) Fund.
 With the passage of the Smart Savings Act, Public Law 113-255, the default investment fund for new participants changed from the G Fund to an age-appropriate Lifecycle (L) Fund.

 Automatic enrollment has also led to similar improvements in the participation of the youngest and lowest-paid.
 Reversing historical precedent, the younger the participant, the more likely they are to participate.
 As these participants are also the most likely to have been hired after the introduction of automatic enrollment in 2010, there is a clear linkage between the trend in these rates and automatic enrollment.
-Notably, the gap in participation rates between the highest paid and lowest paid continues to shrink dramatically, from a 11% difference in 2013 to 5% in 2017.
+Notably, the gap in participation rates between the highest paid and lowest paid continues to shrink dramatically, from a 10% difference in 2014 to 4.4% in 2018.
 See Table 1 below: